opencog/link-grammar/README.md

 Using `libpcre2-dev` is strongly recommended.
 It must be used on certain systems (as specified in their BUILDING sections).

-Note: BSD-derived operating systems (including macOS) need the `argp-standalone` library in order to build the `link-generator` program.

 ### Editline
 If `libedit-dev` is installed, then the arrow keys can be used to edit the input to the link-parser tool; the up and down arrow keys will